simone-contorno/rt-assignment-1/README.md

 <a name="improve"></a>
 ### Improvements

-It could be improved the precision with the robot computes its orientation, maybe using a PID controller.
+The robot view could be improved to a better performance: <br>
+instead of turn when it is against a wall, it can turns following better rules, like checking the distance of more than one golden token and computing the path direction to follow it.
 <br>
 Bye.    :slightly_smiling_face: